xamarin/binding-tools-for-swift/docs/FunctionalOutline.md

 4. Inventory/ModuleDeclarations → OverrideBuilder → wrapper source (.swift)
 5. wrapper source (.swift) → WrappingCompiler → wrapper library (.dylib)
 6. wrapper library (.dylib) → Demangler → wrapper Inventory
-7. wrapper .swiftmodule/library → Reflector → wrapper ModuleDeclaration(s)
+7. wrapper .swiftmodule/library → Swiftmodule parser → wrapper ModuleDeclaration(s)
 8. (ModuleDeclarations, Inventory, wrapper ModuleDeclarations, wrapper Inventory) → NewClassCompiler → C# binding

 The flow starts with the source Swift library, which is processed by the Demangler to generate `TLDefinition` objects.
 Then, the `Swiftmodule parser` aggregates the public API from `.swiftmodule` file and generates a module declaration.
 Both the `TLDefinition` objects and module declaration are then used as inputs for two distinct components: the `WrappingCompiler` and `OverrideBuilder`.
 These components generate Swift wrappers source code.
 The wrappers source code is subsequently processed again by the `Demangler` and `Swiftmodule parser` leading to the generation of wrapper library `TLDefinition` objects and its module declaration.
 Finally, `TLDefinition` and module declarations, both for the source Swift library and Swift wrappers, are consumed by the `NewClassCompiler` to generate C# bindings.